nasa/harmony-regression-tests/README.md

   SMAP L2 Gridder would be in the `smap-l2-gridder/reference_files/1.0.0` folder in S3.
-* Within your test notebook use the `nc4_matches_reference_hash_file` or `h5_matches_reference_hash_file` function as appropriate to generate hashes from test output at runtime, and compare those hashes to the reference file.
+* Within your test notebook use the `nc4_matches_reference_hash_file` or `h5_matches_reference_hash_file` function from `earthdata-hashdiff`, as appropriate, to generate hashes from test output at runtime, and compare those hashes to the corresponding reference file.

 ### Versioning